Acipenser, Huso spp.

 Production country — Europe and USA

-Production method — Open system (pond and raceway)
+Production method — Open system

 It is unlikely that you will find sturgeon meat for sale in the UK, you are most likely to find farmed caviar available.
 As wild sturgeon are so depleted, farmed caviar is a good choice.
 With sturgeon farming there is no dependence on wild fish for broodstock as all fish are bred in hatcheries.
 Most sturgeon farming in Europe takes place in France.

 Sturgeon can be farmed in ponds and raceways as well as in closed, recirculating systems.
 Ponds and raceways have to be located next to a freshwater supply to allow a flow-through of water, similar system to that used in trout aquaculture in the UK.